top of page

 TOOLS: PYTHON, BLENDER, GOOGLE EARTH

-Measuring the Energy Capital of the World is a project that synthesizes computational pattern analysis with building energy ratings to produce dynamic visuals for understanding operational energy.
-The dataset was collected using publicly available metrics to calculate building performance through the UPC, the rating system was demonstrated based on USEIA data on annual kWh for commercial supertall structures, and the 3D site model was photo scanned into Blender using Google Earth satellite imagery.
-Visualized is a particle density simulation highlighting the highest OE within select buildings of the Houston skyline cluster – a meta analysis on the energy capital of the world.
+Measuring the Energy Capital of the World is a project that combines computational pattern analysis with building energy ratings to create dynamic visuals for understanding operational energy consumption.
+Using publicly available metrics, building performance was calculated through the UPC, with ratings derived from USEIA data on annual kWh consumption for commercial supertall structures.
+A 3D site model of Houston's skyline was photo-scanned into Blender using Google Earth satellite imagery.
+The visualization features a particle density simulation that highlights buildings with the highest operational energy (OE) usage within the Houston skyline cluster, offering a meta-analysis of the city's title as the "Energy Capital of the World."

 S I M U L A T I O N